-Bianchi’s Impulso uses an aluminium frame with triple butted and hydroformed tube shapes with mudguard and rack eyelets, with a carbon fibre fork and is built with Campagnolo’s Veloce 10-speed groupset.
+Bianchi’s Impulso uses an aluminium frame with triple butted and hydroformed tube shapes with mudguard and rack eyelets, with a carbon fibre fork and is built with Campagnolo’s Centaur 11-speed groupset.

-It's slated to be available in mid-April, so Campagnolo fans who want a reasonably priced bike on an excellent frame should start saving their money now.
+Campagnolo fans who want a reasonably priced bike on an excellent frame should take a serious look at this bike from sports superstore chain Decathlon.
 This bike might well be the machine that brings Campagnolo back to mainstream awareness just by getting the name in front of everyone who wanders round a Decathlon store.